apache/incubator-retired-amaterasu/docs/docs/frameworks.md

 ## Apache Spark

 ### Spark Configuration
+Apache Amaterasu has the capability of deploying Spark applications and provide configuration and integration utilities that work in the realm of dataframes and RDDs.

 ### Scala
 ### PySpark
-Apache Amaterasu has the capability of deploying PySpark applications and provide configuration and integration utilities that work in the realm of dataframes and RDDs.

 Assuming that Apache Amaterasu has been [configured](./config.md) correctly for your cluster and all required spark [configurations](#spark-configuration) are in place, all you need to do is integrate with the Apache Amaterasu PySpark SDK from within your source scripts.

 #### Integration with supported data sources

-The starting point of this, is to write a [dataset configuration](./config.md#datasets).
+The Spark SDK provides a mechanism to seamlessly consume and persist datasets.
+To do so, you must first define a [dataset configuration](./config.md#datasets).
 Let's assume that you have a 2 datasets defined.
 The first, ```mydataset``` is the input dataset and ```resultdataset```  is the output dataset.
 Let's also assume that you have 2 different environments, production and development.
 Let's take a sneak peek at an example of how ```mydataset``` is defined in each environment: